AccessibleSmiles

 Program Overview:

 We know how overwhelming dental visits can be for families with children who experience anxiety, sensory sensitivities, or behavioral challenges.
-Many families feel stuck, unsure how to help their child feel more comfortable or frustrated after past unsuccessful visits.
+Many families feel stuck, unsure how to help their child feel more comfortable, or frustrated after past unsuccessful visits.

-AccessibleSmiles is here to support you.
-This 6-month program is designed to help prepare your child for a dental visit at Bethel Kids Dental in Manteca, where they’ll receive an age-appropriate cleaning, X-rays, and exam.
+AccessibleSmiles is designed to help prepare your child for a dental visit at Bethel Kids Dental in Manteca, where they will work toward an age-appropriate cleaning, X-rays, and exam.
 Through weekly sessions, personalized feedback from video submissions, and hands-on pre-work, families typically see steady progress over the course of the program.
-While every child is unique, our approach emphasizes preparation and confidence-building to help your child approach their dental visit with greater comfort.

 How We Help Families Like Yours